Paisa

 Paisa (also transliterated as pice, pesa, poysha, poisha and baisa) is a monetary unit in several countries.
 The word is also a generalised idiom for money and wealth.
-In India, Nepal, and Pakistan, the Paisa currently equals 1/100 of a Rupee.
-In Bangladesh, the Poysha equals 1/100 of a Bangladeshi Taka.
-In Oman, the Baisa equals 1/1000 of an Omani Rial.
+In India, Nepal, and Pakistan, the paisa currently equals 1/100 of a rupee.
+In Bangladesh, the paisa equals 1/100 of a Bangladeshi taka.
+In Oman, the baisa equals 1/1000 of an Omani rial.

 Etymology

 The word paisa is from the Sanskrit term padāṁśa (पदांश, basic unit), meaning 'quarter part base', from pada (पद) "foot or quarter or base" and aṁśa (अंश) "part or unit".
 The pesa was also in use in colonial Kenya.
 The colloquial term for money in Burmese, paiksan (ပိုက်ဆံ), is derived from the Hindi term paisa (पैसा).

 History

-Chaulukya coins were often called "Gadhaiya Paise" (9th-10th century CE).
-Until the 1950s in India and Pakistan (and before 1947 in British India), the paisa was equivalent to 3 pies, 1/4 of an anna, or 1/64 of a rupee.
-After the transition from a non-decimal currency to a decimal currency, the paisa equaled 1/100 of a rupee and was known as a naya paisa ("new paisa") for a few years to distinguish it from the old paisa that was 1/64 of a rupee.
+Chaulukya coins were often called "Gadhaiya Paise" (9th–10th century CE).
+Until the 1950s in India and Pakistan (and before 1947 in British India), the paisa (back then spelled as pice in English) was equivalent to 3 pies, 1/4 of an anna, or 1/64 of a rupee.
+After the transition from a non-decimal currency to a decimal currency, the paisa equaled 1/100 of a rupee and was known as a naya paisa ("new paisa") for a few years to distinguish it from the old paisa(pice) that was 1/64 of a rupee.